0graph/QLearn/README.md

 #### Features
-- `Confidence Value:` allow confidence value to be specified for prediction (only for classification)
 - `Data Augementation:` allow option to generate n augmented rasters for training
 - `Class Weightings:` Ignore index is not enough if multiple classes should be ignored, allow training weights to be specified for each class for CrossEntropyLoss
 - `Confidence Level:` Confidence levels should be able to be specified in predict, and tensor probabilities below that should be set to the specified NODATA value